johnandrea/familytree-sunburst/README.md

 The display is based on the D3.js Zoomable Sunburst: https://bl.ocks.org/vasturiano/12da9071095fbd4df434e60d52d2d58d Circle sections are clickable to zoom into that section and descendants.
-Clicking on the center of circle will zoom out.
+Clicking on the center of the circle will zoom out.

 In the produced diagram, person details are shown when the mouse hovers over a circle section.

 The "6 levels" is a genealogy research concept from Yvette Hoitink: https://www.dutchgenealogy.nl/six-levels-ancestral-profiles/